-Bugs and bad marketing aside, how does Dead Island on Mac stack up?
+Bugs and bad marketing aside, how does Dead Island for Mac stack up?
 Is it something you want to experience?
 Read on to find out.

 First of all, Dead Island is completely focused on melee combat.
 So much, it’s hard to call is a First-Person Shooter.
-At least the game feels different from the shooters we’re so used to.
+At least the game feels different from the shooters we are so used to.

 As you can expect from zombie horror survival game, there’s a lot of blood and gore here.

 While the game gets the atmosphere and setting right, it does have some flaws.
-The biggest one are the non infected NPCs.
+The biggest ones are the non-infected NPCs.
 For the most part, they’re just generic quest-givers with no personality and recycled appearances.
 I didn’t feel they were worth protecting and most of their quests were just ridiculous considering the situation.